 This piece was originally published in EnergiWatch on 22 April 2021.

 We need to accelerate the development of Power-to-X if we are to meet Denmark's climate goals in 2030 and seize the opportunity to create a green business adventure.
-To that end, we need to define a long-term framework for investments in Power-to-X and to quickly create an attractive climate for private investors, says Jeppe Grue, Technical Director of Green Fuels and Thermal Power with COWI.
+To that end, we need to define a long-term framework for investments in Power-to-X and to quickly create an attractive climate for private investors, says Jeppe Grue, Technical Director of Green Fuels and Energy with COWI.

 In the coming years, green hydrogen and Power-to-X (PTX) are expected to play a key role in the green transition.
 First and foremost in those parts of the industry and transportation sector where direct electrification is not an option.